Hagsten/Talkify/README.md

 Give a voice to your website in a matter of minutes.
 Talkify library provides you with high quality text to speech (TTS) voices in many languages.

+## Important notice
+The latest source will require an api-key to use our backend services (our hosted voices).
+Our portal will soon be open for public use and will include 1000 free requests per month.
+The old endpoints will be open for some period of time but are obsolete, this is to ensure that our current users will have time to fetch their own api-key.
+It is recommended to use the version 1.1.4 until further notice.
+Please note that this does not affect voices installed locally on the users browser since they do not use our backend services.

 ## Installation
 ```
 $ bower install talkify